-Oh hey, this story is exclusive for Active Pass members—kind of like a belay card, you need it to get access to the good stuff.
+Oh hey, this story is exclusive for Outside+ members—kind of like a belay card, you need it to get access to the good stuff.
 Read this and other great stories from Climbing, Trail Runner, Ski and more, and get other great benefits, by joining today.

 LIMING, YUNNAN PROVINCE, CHINA, 2014.
 DAYS BEFORE THE NEW YEAR.